 On April 18, 2016, the Company formed Mentor IP, LLC ("MCIP"), a South Dakota limited liability company and wholly owned subsidiary of Mentor.
-MCIP was formed to hold interests related to patent rights obtained on April 4, 2016, when Mentor Capital, Inc. entered into that certain "Larson - Mentor Capital, Inc. Patent and License Fee Facility with Agreement Provisions for an - 80% / 20% Domestic Economic Interest - 50% / 50% Foreign Economic Interest" with R. L. Larson and Larson Capital, LLC ("MCIP Agreement").
-Pursuant to the MCIP Agreement, MCIP obtained rights to a United States and an international patent for foreign THC and CBD vape pens under the provisions of the United States patent law, pursuant to Title 35 of the United States Code, as amended, and the Patent Cooperation Treaty of 1970, as amended.
-Patent application national phase maintenance fees have been expensed when paid and there were no assets related to the MCIP patents represented on the condensed consolidated financial statements at March 31, 2023 and December 31, 2022.
+MCIP holds interests related to patent rights for an - 80% / 20% domestic and 50% / 50% foreign economic interest with R. L. Larson for THC and CBD vape pens under the provisions of United States patent law and the Patent Cooperation Treaty of 1970, as amended.
+Patent application and maintenance fees have been expensed when paid and there were no assets related to the MCIP patents represented on the condensed consolidated financial statements at June 30, 2023 and December 31, 2022.

 NeuCourt, Inc.